Erwan-Egasse/sandaidev.github.io/donations.md

 ---
 title: Donations
-description: These are never encouraged but very appreciated!
+description: These are never encouraged but always appreciated!
 ---

 | **Coin name**                   | **Address**                                                                                     | **QR Code** |